Zhonghua/hermes-legacy/doc/src/hermes2d/tutorial-1/timedep-basic.rst

 We are now ready to start the time stepping.
 Since the stiffness matrix does not depend on the solution, it only needs to be assembled once in the first time step.
 For all remaining time steps it will be the same, and we just need to re-construct the load vector.
-This is done via the Boolean variable rhsonly which is set to false before the time stepping begins.
+This is done via the Boolean variable rhs_only which is set to false before the time stepping begins.
 For completeness, we show the entire time stepping loop below::